 C) Should we continue selling the product B2C, or stop?
 If so, why?

 We took a data-heavy approach to answer the key questions above by first working with the team to understand their business goals in more detail.
 We completed a competitor analysis and found six distinct customer segments including elderly people, their sons and daughters, and caregivers.

-We also did a very thorough investigation of their websites, affiliates, marketing and Amazon sales data to get a better understanding of why consumers were buying and not buying.
-We made sure their analytics were fully set up to make sure they were collecting the right data.
+We also did a very thorough investigation of their websites, affiliates, marketing and Amazon sales data to get a better understanding of why consumers were buying or not buying.
+We made sure their analytics were fully set up and collecting the right data.

 Our approach allowed the client to recognise that there were more market barriers to meeting their sales targets than originally anticipated.
-Through over 2000 data points captured, we were able to recommend a clear path to increased revenue and product sales that when aligned with their personal and business goals, made the product significantly more commercially viable.
+By capturing over 2000 data points, we were able to recommend a clear path to increased revenue and product sales that when aligned with their personal and business goals, making the product significantly more commercially viable.